w11k/diff-patch-sync-demo/README.md

 This repo contains a client-server-example with **Angular 8** frontend and **NestJS** REST-backend based on Node.js server integrating the [**diff-patch-sync**](https://github.com/w11k/diff-patch-sync)-library on both sides.

-## Features
+## Frameworks

 - Provide Client-Server-Synchronisation using [**diff-patch-sync**](https://www.npmjs.com/package/@w11k/diff-patch-sync).
-This is a TypeScript library for syncing collaborative web-applications implementing the **Differential Synchronization** Algorithm developed by [_Neil Fraser_](https://neil.fraser.name/writing/sync/) with REST-backends.
+This is a TypeScript library for syncing collaborative web-applications implementing the **Differential Synchronization** Algorithm developed by [_Neil Fraser_](https://neil.fraser.name/writing/sync/) with REST-backends via HTTP.
+- Uses Angular Framework to develop frontend functionality and to serve a SPA [()Angular CLI)](https://www.npmjs.com/package/@angular/cli)
 - Provide client-side storage by using **IndexedDB** [(ngx-indexed-db)](https://www.npmjs.com/package/ngx-indexed-db)
 - In order to make the client fully offline-capable to provide static files using Angular specific **Service Worker API** [(@angular/service-worker)](https://angular.io/api/service-worker)
-- Use Angular _HttpClientModule_ to communicate
+- Makes use of NestJS [(NestJS CLI)](https://www.npmjs.com/package/@nestjs/cli), a framework for building efficient, scalable REST-backends based on Node.js.
+- On server-side the object-relational-mapper TypeOrm [(typorm)](https://www.npmjs.com/package/typeorm) is used for better entity management, migrations and automatic migrations generation
+- An lightweight open-source SQL-database PostgreSQL is used for persisting data server-side [postgres](https://www.npmjs.com/package/postgres)

 ## Demo
 See a running demo of a collaborative todo-app here: **[Demo Todo App](http://todo-app.w11k.de/)**

 _Hint:_ It is recommended to use two different browsers (e.g. Chrome and Firefox) or two instances of Chrome (one instance in _private mode ("Ctrl + Shift + n")_) because IndexedDB is used and the instances should not share their databases.

-- toggle client to offline-mode
--

 ## Prerequisites for local development